-The Amazon Echo was one of the hottest tech releases in 2016, and a 2nd generation model will be released on October 31st 2017.
-The Echo uses Amazon’s voice-control system Alexa, which allows you to operate it with your voice rather than a remote control.
+Amazon’s range of Echo smart speakers are some of the most popular tech products on the market.
+They all use Amazon’s voice-control system Alexa, which offers a huge range of functions and allows you to operate it with your voice rather than a remote control.

 Can Alexa play radio?

-Yes, you can use Alexa to play radio stations on an Amazon Echo or Echo Dot.
-The Echo 2nd Generation, Echo Plus and Echo Show, which will all be released later in 2017, will also be able to play radio stations.
+Yes, you can use Alexa to play radio stations on an Amazon Echo, Echo Dot, Echo Plus and Echo Show.

 The Echo has enough features to replace an FM/DAB or internet radio.
 It also has the advantage of being hands-free, so it’s useful in the kitchen and bathroom where you might not be able to adjust the radio with your hands.